An often overlooked effect (bitcrushers), can bring your tracks to life if used correctly.

 The LFO is syncable to your DAW global bpm, and you get the usual selection of divisions to choose from.
 In addition to this, you can also have it going on its own clock to get a bit more of a wonky sound.

 After you’ve got your LFO rate how you want it, it’s just a matter of choosing which parameter to control, and dialling in the corresponding knob.

-TIP: If you need more precission when dialing the knobs, hold CTRL or CMD.
+TIP: If you need more precision when dialling the knobs, hold CTRL or CMD.

-Sadly, one thing we were missing were any factory presets.
+Sadly, one thing we were missing was any factory presets.

 Mediocre preset system aside, the sound of this bit crusher is amazing.

 It’s 100% the best free bitcrusher plugin on the market.